Homological perturbation theory for nonperturbative integrals: So, can we compute nonperturbative path integrals?

 One final remark is in order.
 There has been continuing interest in the analytic continuations of Chern--Simons theory to non-compact gauge groups \cite{MR2809462}.
 One motivation comes from the ``Volume Conjecture'' \cite{MR1434238}: in Witten's original path-integral description of the Jones polynomial \cite{MR990772}, one imagines integrating over connections valued in $\mathrm{SU}(2)$, but the volume conjecture predicts that in a certain limit the Jones polynomial is dominated by certain connections valued instead in $\mathrm{SL}(2,\RR)$.

 The method of steepest descent implies that many integrals of the form $\int f e^{s}$ can be dominated by imaginary critical points of $s$, and Theorem~\ref{thm.main} says that this is a purely algebraic result, and so should apply even to as-yet-to-be-defined infinite-dimensional integrals.
-(If $s$ has degenerate critical points, the usual method of steepest descent does not give an answer, but Theorem~\ref{thm.main} allows one to work with the non-reduced scheme-theoretic critical locus.)
-The reason we have such an isomorphism is that our observables are required to be polynomial: applying the same techniques but with $\mathscr{C}^{\infty}$ observables would give dramatically different (and much less algebraic) answers.
-Similarly, it is also interesting to consider Chern--Simons theory with non-compact gauge group and not restrict to polynomials everywhere.
-To a polynomial, $\mathrm{SU}(2)$ and $\mathrm{SL}(2,\RR)$ are indistinguishable, but to a smooth function they are very different.
-Note that in \cite{MR2809462}, Witten considers $\mathrm{SL}(2,\CC)$, for example, both as a real smooth manifold and as a complex algebraic variety.
+(If $s$ has degenerate critical points, the usual method of steepest descent does not give an answer, but Theorem~\ref{thm.main} still allows one to work with the non-reduced scheme-theoretic critical locus.)
+For Theorem~\ref{thm.main} to apply, our observables must be polynomial: applying the same techniques but with $\mathscr{C}^{\infty}$ observables would give dramatically different (and much less algebraic) answers.

+In some versions of Chern--Simons theory with non-compact gauge group, one works with smooth, rather than polynomial, functions.
+To a polynomial, $\mathrm{SU}(2)$ and $\mathrm{SL}(2,\RR)$ are essentially indistinguishable, but to a smooth function they are very different.
+Sometimes (\cite{MR2809462}, for example) it is useful to play algebraic and smooth versions of a group off each other.
+But it is also important to keep them separate.
+In particular, it is reasonable to predict that there is a purely algebraic version of Chern--Simons theory in which the groups appearing are always treated as algebraic objects, and an algebraic, nonperturbative integral over $\mathrm{SU}(2)$-connections will, according to the evidence in this paper, be controlled by the scheme of flat $\mathrm{SL}(2, \CC)$-connections, and not just its real points.